Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Results

 Since the SS+VAE method characterizes and performs component separation on \ion{H}{1} emission patches over individual velocity channels, we go beyond the velocity-integrated CNM predictions in M20, and make phase-decomposed maps in PPV space.
 In Figure \ref{fig:wst_continuous_ppv}, we show both the SS+VAE CNM and WNM maps over the same $15\degree\times38\degree$ footprint as an RGB image, with each color channel corresponding to integrated column density between velocity channels $-40<v<-15$ km/s, $-15<v<-3$ km/s, and $-3<v<40$ km/s respectively.
 Both maps show coherent large-scale structures and morphological features consistent with expectations for a sparse, filamentary CNM vs. a diffuse, volume-filling WNM.
 We discuss the spectral distribution of the decomposed CNM and WNM in more detail in Section \ref{subsubsec:spectra_dist}.

 Ultimately, the M20 and SS+VAE maps provide different approaches to extracting CNM information from \ion{H}{1} emission data alone in the absence of absorption information, and come with their own limitations and biases.
 One limitation of the supervised learning approach adopted by M20 is the potential differences between the simulation training set and the observed data.
-The authors noted that the M20 map is likely underestimating the CNM fraction due to the low level of CNM in the \citet{kim13-si} simulation that the model is trained on.
+The authors noted that the M20 map is likely underestimating the CNM fraction due to the low level of CNM in the \citet{kim13-si} simulation that the model is trained on. \citet{marchal24-ft} compared the M20 CNM fraction predictions with their estimate of CNM fraction lower limits derived using Fourier transforms of the emission spectra.
+They find that while the two values are generally in good agreement, there are many regions at very high latitude ($|b|>60\degree$) where the M20 predictions are lower than their lower limits, particularly towards localized clouds.
 As Figure \ref{fig:m20_vs_wst_patches} shows, the SS+VAE CNM column density is generally higher than the M20 CNM column.
+Furthermore, over the $19\degree\times51\degree$ footprint shown in Figure \ref{fig:wst_continuous_ppv}, which covers $59\degree<b<87\degree$, the CNM mass fraction prediction of our model is higher than that of M20 by an average of 0.012.
 This points to the promising possibility that the SS+VAE model does not suffer from the same problem due to the unsupervised nature of the method -- the phase separating information is learned directly from data without relying on simulation training.
 The comparison needs to be further validated in the future with the increasing availability of absorption measurements \citep{dickey13-ab, ska15-ab}, but it points to the advantage of having complementary approaches to a challenging, under-constrained problem like ISM phase separation.